The Camomile Lawn (TV serial)

-The Camomile Lawn is a television adaptation of the 1984 book of the same name by Mary Wesley, produced by Glenn Wilhide and Sophie Belhetchet at ZED Ltd for Channel 4, directed by Peter Hall.
+The Camomile Lawn is a television adaptation of the 1984 book of the same name by Mary Wesley, produced by Glenn Wilhide and Sophie Balhetchet at ZED Ltd for Channel 4, directed by Peter Hall.
 It was adapted from Wesley's novel by Ken Taylor and first broadcast in 1992.
+It was nominated for the BAFTA TV Award for Best Drama Serial in 1993.

 Set just before and during the Second World War, with an aftermath that takes place in the mid 1980s, the action begins at the Cornish country house of Helena Cuthbertson.

 The title is drawn from a camomile lawn between the house and the sea cliffs on which some significant events take place.